 “I am so happy that I can print the commentaries to have them ready when time permits.
 They are so uplifting and I identify with them.
-Also, nice to see you recently in ‘The Sound of One Hand Clapping.’
+Also, nice to see you recently on YouTube.
 It, too, is great.”

 Patricia Case – La Mesa, CA

 “Meditation brings wisdom;

 And what holds you back, and choose the path that leads to wisdom.”

 Our Summer Meditation Retreat: The Direct Experience of the CUP!